Reinforced Generation of Combinatorial Structures: Hardness of Approximation: Introduction

 \section{Introduction}

-In this paper, we address the following question: Can AI based methods help us make novel and non-trivial discoveries in complexity theory?
-We provide evidence towards answering this in the affirmative, via progress on two problems. \begin{itemize} \item[a)]~\emph{Hardness of certifying upper bounds on the $\maxcuttwo$ and $\maxind$ of sparse random graphs:} We improve upon the combinatorial structures presented in \cite{kunisky2024computational}, achieving improved lower bounds in the $\{3,4\}$-regular cases.
-Together with new non-AI based algorithmic improvements\footnote{These algorithmic improvements are derived from a discussion with Sidhanth Mohanty, Northwestern University.}, we achieve an almost tight resolution of these questions\footnote{By almost tight, we mean that the lower bounds and upper bounds on efficient certificates match up to the second decimal place.}. \item[b)]~\emph{NP-Hardness of approximation for $\maxcut{k}$.} We find new gadget-based reductions (from standard H\aa stad PCPs~\cite{haastad2001some}) for the NP-hardness of approximating $\maxcut{k}$ for $k\in \{3,4\}$.
+In this paper, we study the following question: Can AI based methods help us make novel and non-trivial discoveries in complexity theory?
+In particular, we seek to focus on classical and well-studied problems to derive results that stand the test of time.
+We are interested in proofs and constructions that will plausibly defy non-AI methods (whether by direct human effort, or through traditional computational methods such as SAT solvers).
+We provide evidence towards answering this in the affirmative, via progress on three problems. \begin{itemize} \item[a)]~\emph{Hardness of certifying upper bounds on the $\maxcuttwo$ and $\maxind$ of sparse random graphs.} In~\Cref{sec:avhardness}, we improve upon the combinatorial structures presented in \cite{kunisky2024computational}, achieving improved lower bounds in the $\{3,4\}$-regular cases.
+Complementing this result, we obtain new upper bounds which improve upon Hoffman's classic spectral bounds~\cite{hoffman2003eigenvalues,haemers2021hoffman}.
+(These upper bounds are derived via analytical approaches\footnote{These improvements are derived from a discussion with Sidhanth Mohanty, Northwestern University.}.)
+Together, these achieve an almost tight resolution to these problems.\footnote{By this we mean: the lower bounds and upper bounds on efficient certification algorithms match up to the second decimal place.}. \item[b)]~\emph{NP-Hardness of approximation for $\maxcut{k}$.} In~\Cref{sec:maxkcut}, we give new gadget-based reductions (from standard H\aa stad PCPs~\cite{haastad2001some}) for the NP-hardness of approximating $\maxcut{k}$ for $k\in \{3,4\}$.
 For $\maxcut{4}$, we improve on the current best inapproximability result from $0.9883$~\cite{austrin2014new} to $\approxratio$.
 For $\maxcut{3}$, we improve on the current best gadget-based inapproximability result from $0.9853$~\cite{kann1996hardness} to $0.9649$.
-Our result for $\maxcut{3}$ is sandwiched between two results using custom PCPs for this problem:~\cite{guruswami2009improved} with $0.9696$, and~\cite{austrin2014new} with $0.9411$. \end{itemize}
+Our result for $\maxcut{3}$ is sandwiched between two results using custom PCPs for this problem:~\cite{guruswami2009improved} with $0.9696$, and~\cite{austrin2014new} with $0.9411$. \item[c)]~\emph{NP-Hardness of approximation for metric TSP.} In~\Cref{sec:tsp}, we give a new gadget based reduction (from standard H\aa stad PCPs~\cite{haastad2001some}) for the NP-hardness of approximating metric TSP.
+We improve the current SOTA of $117/116$~\cite{chlebik2022weighted} to $111/110$.
+Our improvement advances the long line of work establishing hardness results for this problem~\cite[$1+\delta$]{papadimitriou1993traveling} (without an explicit value for $\delta$),~\cite[$5381/5380$]{engebretsen1999explicit},~\cite[$3183/3182$]{bockenhauer2000improved},~\cite[$220/219$]{papadimitriou2006approximability},~\cite[$185/184$]{lampis2014improved},~\cite[$123/122$]{karpinski2015new},~\cite[$117/116$]{chlebik2022weighted}. \end{itemize}